mebusy/notes/dev_notes/OS.md

         - so there are 3 functional units
     - the 1st cycle
         - a) functional unit 1 and 3  are busy (colored), function unit 2 is not busy
-        - b) you might put tow of these together , and each of them has idle slots.
+        - b) you might put two of these together , and each of them has idle slots.
         - c) you put two threads togethter into the same pipline and they share the slots as a result you end up filling up more the empty slots.
             - this means that the hardware itself has got 2 sets of registers , 2 Program Counters, 2 branch predictores , and 2 of a few other things ...